TShelton41/simple-fb-upload/README.md

 Now you are ready to start the project.

-If you look in the NPM SCRIPTS there are a couple scripts that will be of use. the 'serve-local' is for testing locally and the 'deploy' is for deploying to Firebase.
+If you look in the package.json there are a couple scripts that will be of use. the 'serve-local' is for testing locally and the 'deploy' is for deploying to Firebase.
 When you deploy to Firebase it will give you the URL for your site.